rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Fired after an attempt to registera package from a Remote Repository has been performed.
+Fired after an attempt to register a package from a Version Control System has been performed.

 **Parameters**
 `$result`